 - Postnatal care in South Africa

 - Registering a birth in South Africa

 - Child benefits in South Africa

 - Useful resources

 Cigna Global provides comprehensive health insurance to over 86 million customers in over 200 countries.
 They have a wide access to trusted hospitals, clinics and doctors and provide expats with help on tailoring a plan to suit your individual healthcare needs.

 Many South African women tend to opt for government hospitals, as it is more affordable than private maternity facilities.
 The country currently has 216 private hospitals and 342 public hospitals.
 However, private hospitals are often more reputed in terms of service quality.

 You’ll deal with the same specialist throughout your pregnancy.
 Whether you choose to have a midwife or a gynecologist is up to you.
 Either way, you will be seeing a lot of your chosen specialist; it’s important to meet them first and feel you can build a positive relationship.

-If you go for private maternity facilities, be aware that this option can be more expensive (around R45,000 to R50,000 in total).
+If you go for private maternity facilities, be aware that this option can be more expensive; it’s around R45,000 to R50,000 in total.
 Costs depend on the hospitals’ rates, the rates of your chosen specialist, and other factors such as potential baby care.
 Make sure to check what your insurance covers beforehand.

 If you’re looking for top-quality maternity or antenatal care when planning to give birth in South Africa, there’s no reason why you can’t find it in the country.
-However, some things might be a little different to what you’re used to, for example South Africa has remarkably high levels of cesarean sections – in fact, according to the Council for Medical Schemes’ annual report.
+However, some things might be a little different to what you’re used to, for example, South Africa has remarkably high levels of cesarean sections – in fact, according to the Council for Medical Schemes’ annual report.
 In some cities this figure is even higher, so your clinic might assume a C-section is your preference.
-This means it is important to do your research to find the right clinic in advance, especially if you want to have a natural birth.
+This means it is important to find the right clinic in advance, especially for a natural birth.